YixinGuo0921/libuthread/REPORT.md

 returned to idle before choosing the next thread; `uthread_yield()` and
 `uthread_exit()` have no power to switch to the next thread by themselves.
 They
 can only *modify* `thread_queue` such that `idle` can then correctly choose the
 next thread.
-This functionality was tested with the given programs as well as
-`uthread_yield2.c`, which would output a different order of statements if
-`uthread_yield()` did not yield the current thread correctly.

 The **RUNNING** state informs the rest of the program which thread is running.
 It is assigned in the `idle` thread *only*, which works out since threads will
 *always* switch to the idle thread to pick the next thread.
 The **READY** state
-simply
+is simply the state threads remain in when queued for execution.

+Testing was accomplished using the given test cases, as well as
+`uthread_yield2.c`, which would output a different order of statements if
+`uthread_yield()` did not yield the current thread correctly.

 ### Semaphore library
 Similar to cooperative threading, the test cases and project document were